LeeChengZhan2/-Ticketing-Ordering-System-with-Java/README.md

-# Cinema-Ticketing-System-with-Java
+# Cinema Ticketing System with Java
 The attach file is the assignment I did with other 3 teammate when I was studying bachelor of science in managenment mathematics with computing at Tun Abdul Rahman University College.
-This assignment is do a ticket ordering system program for particular cinema named TARCinemax and this assignment is code by Java.
+This assignment is to do a ticket ordering system program for particular cinema named TARCinemax and this assignment is code by Java.

 ### Module
 This assignment contain 14 module which are Driver Program, Booking, Schedule, Sales Report, Movie, MovieList, Person, Payment, Cash, CreditCard, Ticket, Staff, Seat and Customer